GoInterject/ids-dotnet-api/interject.data.api/Examples/HandlerPipeline.md

 The Interface can use an implementation of either a sync or async fetch method.
 However, only one implementation can be used per endpoint.
 Note that the `InterjectRequestHandler.ReturnResponse()` and `InterjectRequestHandler.ReturnResponseAsync()` use those implementations respectively.

-The data returned is intended to be stored in the `InterjectRequestHandler.ReturnData` property until the `IResponseConverter` derived class can transfom it to the collection of `ReturnedData` in the `InterjectRequestHandler.InterjectResponse`.
+The data returned is intended to be stored in the `InterjectRequestHandler.ReturnData` property until the `IResponseConverter` derived class can transform it to the collection of `ReturnedData` in the `InterjectRequestHandler.InterjectResponse`.

 ## 4) **Convert the data** _(IResponseConverter)_